shlok926/shlok926/README.md

 ##  Who Am I?

-I’m a **Cyber Security & AI builder** exploring the frontiers where advanced technologies intersect.
+I’m a **Cyber Security and AI builder** exploring the frontiers where advanced technologies intersect.

 I build at the intersection of **Cyber Security, Artificial Intelligence, and Quantum Computing**.